-Mortgage Process Experience: How Do Mortgage Lenders View Late Payments
+Mortgage Process Experience And How Do Mortgage Lenders View Late Payments

 Mortgage Process Experience: Buying A Home From A Home Builder

-WJ Bradley Mortgage Corporation guaranteed Mary that they would have absolutely no issues with getting their FHA Loan After Chapter 13 Bankruptcy discharge with the mortgage late payment approved and closed.
-Long story short, the loan officers of WJ Bradley Mortgage Corporation contacted Mary and told her that her mortgage loan got denied due to her late payment after the Chapter 13 Bankruptcy discharged date.
-To top it off, WJ Bradley Mortgage Corporation has completely shut their doors and are no longer in business.
+WJ Bradley Mortgage Corporation guaranteed Mary they would have no issues getting their FHA Loan After Chapter 13 Bankruptcy discharge with the late mortgage payment approved and closed.
+Long story short, the loan officers of WJ Bradley Mortgage Corporation contacted Mary and told her that her mortgage loan got denied due to her late payment after the Chapter 13 Bankruptcy discharge date.
+To top it off, WJ Bradley Mortgage Corporation has completely shut its doors and is no longer in business.

-I thought I was in luck and I was going to originate and fund Mary and Al’s FHA Loan, however, at the last minute, my company lost our main investor who had no lender overlays on FHA Loans After Chapter 13 Bankruptcy discharge date and the two investors we had required a one year waiting period after a discharge of a Chapter 13 Bankruptcy discharged date.
-I frantically searched for another lender where they did not have any waiting period requirements after a Chapter 13 Bankruptcy discharged date and found one where I helped Mary’s family and the new mortgage lender coordinate the file transfer.
-Long story short, Mary’s family have closed on their home yesterday, April 6, 2016 and now have the keys to their new home and called me yesterday to thank me.
-The mortgage process experience can be extremely stressful, however, if there is a will, there is always a way.
-Congratulations to Mary and the whole Family on their new home closing in California.
+I thought I was lucky and would originate and fund Mary and Al’s FHA loan.
+However, at the last minute, my company lost our main investor, who had no lender overlays on FHA Loans After the Chapter 13 Bankruptcy discharge date.
+The two investors we had required a one-year waiting period after a discharge of a Chapter 13 Bankruptcy discharge date.
+I frantically searched for another lender where that did not have any waiting period requirements after a Chapter 13 Bankruptcy discharge date.
+Found one where I helped Mary’s family and the new lender coordinate the file transfer.
+Long story short, Mary’s family closed on their home yesterday, April 6, 2023.
+They now have the keys to their new home and called me yesterday to thank me.
+The mortgage process experience can be extremely stressful.
+However, if there is a will, there is always a way.
+Congratulations to Mary and the whole family on their new home closing in California.